chen-star/Finance_Notes/derivatives.md

         * The principal of a loan in bond is called 'par value' or 'face value'.
         * The bond price paid by the bond holders to the bond issuers represents a loan or debt.
 In essence, the bond buyer is lending the bond price to the bond issuer.

+      * Stock:
+        *

       * **Derivatives**
         * A derivative is an asset linked to (or derived from) another asset, called the underlying asset, or just underlying.
         * The structure and value of the derivative asset is defined by its relationship to the underlying.
         * e.g. `forwards, futures, swaps, options`
           * forwards and futures: are contracts that lock in the price 2 parties will buy and sell an asset for at some future date.
 The traded asset is the underlying.
           * options: similar to forwards, but one party has the right not to participate at the time the contract expires.
           * swaps: linked to interest rates, allowing a floating interest rate to be switched to a fixed rate.
 In this case, the underlying asset is an interest rate.

+---

 * **Value**: